easy oat bars

 • I use organic gluten-free oats for this recipe.

-• Medjool dates are very soft so if yours are not, add some water as you blend.
-Alternatively, soak the dates in boiling water for about 20 minutes before you use them, drain fully and follow the recipe as written.
+• The Medjool dates I use are very soft.
+If yours are harder, add some water as you blend.
+Alternatively, soak the dates in boiling water for about 20 minutes before you use them.
+Drain fully and follow the recipe as written.

 • I make 12 small square bars in a mini brownie tin with this recipe.
 You can use a cupcake tray or a larger tray and cut into larger squares or slices if you prefer.
 If using a larger tray, you will have to slightly increase the cooking time.